robwatsongtr/music-pdf-to-speech/README.md

 - Audiveris repository: [https://github.com/Audiveris/audiveris](https://github.com/Audiveris/audiveris)
 - Audiveris Author: Hervé Bitteur and contributors

-We thank the Audiveris team for their outstanding work and for making the project available under the GNU GPL v3 license.

 Thanks to MIT for the fantastic Music21 library for analysis.

 ---